sleepymalc/VSCode-LaTeX-Inkscape/README.md

 }
 ```

-This assume that your LaTeX project's home directory looks like this:
+This assumes that your LaTeX project's home directory looks like this:

 ```bash
 LaTeX_project